AILab-FOI/the-baze/README.md

 -----

-The Baze is a database development environment similar to MS Access, LibreOffice Base, Query Anaylzer and similar.
+The Baze is a database development environment similar to MS Access, LibreOffice Base, Query Analyzer and similar.
 It aims on being a Swiss army knife for the data scientist.

 It supports a number of SQL and NoSQL databases (PostgreSQL, SQLite, ODBC; MongoDB, eXist DB, XSB, Flora-2, DES, ZODB) and support for other systems is pending.

-It supports a number of query languages (SQL, Datalog, Py-MapReduce, xPath, xQuery, transactional frame logic, Mongo JavaScript) and implements an experimental scripting interface in Python, NodeJS and the R language.
+It supports a number of query languages (SQL, Datalog, Python, MapReduce, xPath, xQuery, transactional frame logic, Mongo JavaScript) and implements an experimental scripting interface in Python, NodeJS and the R language.